questforcode/aki_wfe/README.md

 - project 25 - wrapper [understanding the way objects and other data acts when turned to objects]
 - project 26 - strings [working with string properties]
 - project 27 - strings [same as the above but making it more purely JS]
+- project 28 - maths [looking at the math object prototype and understanding things]
+- project 29 - arrays [arrays' object properties and functionalities]

 ## Others

 - cvweb - basic HTML and CSS profile for Link from Legend of Zelda.